Great Famine of Mount Lebanon: Self-reinforcing dynamics

 The inability to access already-diminished food supplies was further exacerbated by a black market run by well-connected usurers.
 The black market for grain arose as a representation of self-reinforcing dynamics, perpetuated by humans in response to the food crisis.
 Merchants often 'strategically withheld' their grain and wheat supplies from the market for weeks at a time in order to raise the price and then flood the market.
 While the Beirut municipality implemented solutions to the illegal trade, they were ultimately unsuccessful.

 The politicisation of aid was another self-reinforcing dynamic.
-In urban areas such as Beirut, the American University (formerly known as the Syrian Protestant College or SPC) distributed aid to locals on conditions of religious and moral 'worthiness'.
+In urban areas such as Beirut, the American University of Beirut (formerly known as the Syrian Protestant College or SPC) distributed aid to locals on conditions of religious and moral 'worthiness'.
 US aid was sent via boat, the USS Caesar or 'Christmas ship' to modern-day Lebanon in an agreed break of the Entente blockade.
-However, it was stopped at Jaffa port in modern-day Israel and the aid never reached Mount Lebanon, where it was to be transferred upon arrival at the port in Beirut.
+However, it was stopped at Jaffa Port and the aid never reached Mount Lebanon, where it was to be transferred upon arrival at the port in Beirut.
 Self-reinforcing dynamics went so far that cannibalism became a common phenomenon, particularly amongst parents who ate their children.

 The above mechanisms contributed to the worsening food insecurity and culminated in the outbreak of famine.